kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 **Note: Write down the WP database name, username and password!**

-Run `sudo service mysql restart` to restart the MySQL service, then `exit` to exit the SSH session with the VM and return to the Cloud Shell session.
+Run `sudo service mariadb restart` to restart the MySQL service, then `exit` to exit the SSH session with the VM and return to the Cloud Shell session.

 ## Deploy Wordpress